loft-sh/devspace-example-python/01-simple/README.md

 1. `vars`: not strictly mandatory, but certainly nice to have!
 This is where we can define some variables that we will refer to throughout our DevSpace config.
 In this case we are setting:
-   - `REGISTRY`: a variable to define the registry we will be pushing our image to
    - `IMAGE`: the name of the image we are building.
-You can also see here we can refer to our previously defined `REGISTRY` variable here in the value, pretty snazzy!
    - `DEVSPACE_FLAGS`: is a "special" variable that allows you to set any flags you would normally pass to the DevSpace CLI as a variable -- in this case we are passing `-n python-hello-devspace` which will tell DevSpace to deploy our application into the namespace `python-hello-devspace`